lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

   - Each node is represented by a blue circle with a specified width.

   ##### Design decisions
-  - L'amplada dels nodes és de 7.
+  - The width of the nodes is 7.
-  - El color dels nodes és el blau.
+  - The color of the nodes is blue.

 4. Export KML: